Synthesia Alternative

 Synthesia's falling-notes display doesn't teach music reading.
 If you want to build sight-reading skills, you need an app that shows real notation, like Piano Nova.

 Synthesia has a limited free version.
 The full version is a one-time $39 purchase.
-Piano Nova offers a free tier (1 score, all features) with paid plans from $6.67/month.
+Piano Nova offers a free tier (2 scores, 2 PDF/image pages, all features) with paid plans from $6.67/month.